selabs-ur1/VV-ESIR-TP2/exercises/Exercice3.md

 ## Answer

+This [website](https://docs.pmd-code.org/pmd-doc-7.3.0/pmd_userdocs_extending_your_first_rule.html) helps us to answer to the question.

 We have created the following example to illustrate how the rule works.
+It is the code we wrote in the main editor zone.

 ```java
 class Example {